 Illinois Fire Prevention Association

-20th Annual IFPA-SFPE Combined Fire Protection Product Show
+21st Annual IFPA/SFPE Chicago Chapter Fire Protection Product Show

 - One of the largest exhibitions of products, services and related industrial components of the Fire Protection industry in the Chicagoland area.
-We expect to have more than 50 exhibitors.
 Admission to the show is Free.

 - Manufacturers, Fabricators, Distributors, Insurance Organizations, Engineering Companies and Fire Prevention Associations will exhibit the cutting edge of fire products, services and information.

 - Complimentary hors d’oeuvres will be served in the banquet hall for all attendees.
 Cash Bar.